 - Try to stay relaxed and smile.

 If you bring someone with you for support, we recommend that you find a coffee shop nearby where they can wait in comfort as there will not be space for them to wait at the interview venue.
+The Hope Cafe in the McClay Library may be a suitable option.

 If you cannot attend or are late please let us know.
 Only in exceptional circumstances will we be able to reschedule.

-The stations do not require any technical knowledge – they are designed to find out if you would make a good nurse or midwife and to find out why you have chosen this career.
+The stations do not require any technical skills – they are designed to find out if you would make a good nurse or midwife and to find out why you have chosen this career.
 At each station the interviewer will use a grid to record scores on each aspect of your performance.
 The simulated patients (role players) will provide the interviewers with feedback which will contribute to the overall score.

 We do not currently test for Maths or English, and you are not required to sit the HPAT test.